Private Internet Access (PIA) Review 2023

 PIA's interface on Android.

-Checking what other stuff PIA's Android app offers is done by tapping on the 'hamburger' button in the top-left corner.
-This is where you can review the list of available servers ('Region Selection'), review your account information ('Account'), fine-tune split tunneling ('Per App Settings'), and play with PIA's settings.
+The PIA app for Android has more options if you tap the 'hamburger' button in the top-left corner.
+This is where you can review the list of available servers ('Region Selection'), review your account information ('Account'), activate a dedicated IP, fine-tune split tunneling ('Per App Settings'), and play with PIA's settings.

 Speaking of the settings panel ('Hamburger' button > Settings) of PIA's Android app, there's plenty of customization.
 This is where you can enable the kill switch, block IPv6 traffic, block local traffic, set up the VPN's encryption level, and more.
 You can even set up PIA to auto-launch on system start, keeping you protected at all times.

-Here's how to enable PIA's split tunneling on Android.
+Here's how to enable PIA's split tunneling feature on Android.

 Then, we also have PIA's iOS app.
 For the most part, this one looks close to identical to the Android app.
 This means that you get a customizable home screen that can be as simple or as complex as you want it to be.